Away from the busy coast of Montenegro, the picturesque Durmitor National Park is like a playground for nature seekers.

 I was most definitely wrong!

 Durmitor National Park is full of amazing nature.
-From reflective lakes to deep colorful valleys, you’ll never get sick of exploring this part of the country.
-Expansive grassy fields nestle between snow capped mountains.
+From reflective lakes to deep, colorful valleys, you’ll never get sick of exploring this part of the country.
+Expansive grassy fields nestle between snow-capped mountains.
 Hypnotic blue rivers appear in the middle of impossibly tall canyon walls.
 Birds sing amongst the trees and small cabins seem to pop up from meadows full of blooming flowers.

-There’s a reason I found this region to be so special and it starts with the stunning views.
+There’s a reason I found this region to be so special, and it starts with the stunning views.

-If you are into hiking, there’s bound to be a path that fits your style.
+But if you are into hiking, there’s bound to be a path that fits your style.

 THERE ARE TONS OF LAKES TO EXPLORE